alexperedel/CarParkSystem/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
 >
->Q. Which class is responsible for the current temperature (and why)?
+> This information should be managed and updated by the CarPark class since it directly relates to the state of the car park's occupancy.
 >
+> Q. Which class is responsible for the current temperature (and why)?
+>
+> This information would likely be provided by a Display class.
+It could be a separate temperature method.
+Temperature monitoring is typically an environmental parameter and not directly tied to the car park's occupancy status.
+It's more about providing additional environmental context to the users.
+>
 >Q. Which class is responsible for the time (and why)?
 >
+> This information would likely be provided by a Display class too.
+Time parameter isn't directly tied to the car park's parameters.
+It's more about providing additional information to the users.
 --------

 ##### Detour: implement available bays